MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

     2 │ JAMES A    FIRE ENGINEER-EMT  103350       │
     =#

+DataKnots provides a number of useful pipeline constructors.
+For example, to find the number of items produced by a pipeline, we can use the `Count` combinator.

+    run(db, Count(EmployeesWithSalaryOver100K))
+    #=>
+    │ DataKnot │
+    ├──────────┤
+    │        2 │
+    =#

+In general, pipeline algebra forms an XPath-like domain-specific language.
+It is designed to let the user construct pipelines incrementally, with each step being individually crafted and tested.
+It also encourages the user to create reusable pipeline components and remix them in creative ways.

 ### Principal queries

-In DataKnots, running a pipeline is a two-stage process.
-On the first stage, the pipeline is used to build the *principal* query.
-On the second stage, the principal query is used to transform the input data to the output data.
+In DataKnots, running a pipeline is a two-phase process.
+First, the pipeline is used to build the *principal* query.
+Second, the principal query is used to transform the input data to the output data.

 In general, a pipeline is a transformation of monadic queries.
 That is, we can apply a pipeline to a monadic query and get a new monadic query as the result.